shenxn/rpi-bad-power/README.md

 # rpi-bad-power
 A Python library to detect bad power supply on Raspberry Pi.
 This library is mainly built for the [Raspberry Pi Power Supply Checker](https://www.home-assistant.io/integrations/rpi_power/) integration of [HomeAssistant](https://github.com/home-assistant/core).
 It should also work for other purpose.

-## Warning

-This project is at an early stage so there can be bugs and breaking changes.

 ## Compatibility

 This library only works on kernel 4.14+.
 It supports getting the under voltage bit from different entries.